-To keep your car running smoothly, you need to change your engine oil following a proper schedule.
-Make sure to always refer to the manual in terms of the maintenance schedule.
+You must change your engine oil following a proper schedule to keep your car running smoothly.
+Always refer to the manual in terms of the maintenance schedule.
 Engine oil and the oil filter need to be changed regularly because bits of metals and dirt end up in the oil while the engine is running.
 These impurities can cause excessive wear on the engine parts.
-Changing your engine oil will get all the debris and prevent any damages.
+Changing your engine oil will get all the debris and prevent any damage.

 2. Tire maintenance

-Did you know that incorrect tire pressure is one of the common cause of uneven tire wear?
+Did you know that incorrect tire pressure is a common cause of uneven tire wear?

 When should I replace my tires?

 Did you know that every tire has a code that indicates its manufactured date?
 Tire manufacturers use a four-digit code to designate the Date of Manufacture of each tire.
 The first two numbers identify the week, and the last two numbers identify the year of manufacture.
-In the example above (DOT AF WD9E 2415), 24 indicates the tire was made in the 24th week of the year.
+The example above (DOT AF WD9E 2415) 24 indicates the tire was made in the 24th week of the year.
 The 15 number indicates it was made in 2015.

-If you know how to read the age of your tires then it will be easier to answer the question: When should I replace my tires?
-As a general rule, car tires should be replaced at 6 years and before 10 years.
-There are other factors that you should consider including your driving habits and the weather conditions in your place.
-In case that your tire is still in good shape but is 6 to 10 years old, consult a tire shop to have it checked.
+If you know how to read the age of your tires, then it will be easier to answer the question: When should I replace my tires?
+Generally, car tires should be replaced between six years to ten years.
+There are other factors you should consider, including your driving habits and the weather conditions in your place.
+In case your tire is still in good shape but is 6 to 10 years old, consult a tire shop to have it checked.